 Both of the one-way couplets were eliminated for similar reasons.
-Both couplets would support local traffic mobility on Main Street; however, the couplets would create a barrier to local east-west traffic in Heber City.
+Both couplets would support local traffic mobility on Main Street.
+However, the couplets are problematic for east-west and regional mobility and do not allow Heber City to meet their vision for the historic town center.
 The couplets would divide the city, and drivers would be required to wait at additional signals as they travel east-west across town, thereby creating a barrier for residents.
 The couplets would not satisfy regional mobility through the valley due to the lower speed limits for travel through town (35 mph).
 The numerous conflicts associated with driveways and intersections in town would cause drivers to stop or slow down, thereby reducing travel times.

 The couplets were proposed to have three lanes in each direction to support travel demand; however, this requires a wide footprint on 100 West (40F and 40G) and 100 East (40G) that would impact historic buildings and valued places.
+Alternative 40F would potentially remove 15 historic buildings, and

-There would be additional right-of-way impacts north and south of Heber City where the couplets would start and end.
+Alternative 40G would potentially remove 36 historic buildings.
+These historic buildings are located less than 15 feet from the proposed right-of-way needed for the couplet alternatives.
+There would be additional rightof-way impacts north and south of Heber City where the couplets would start and end.
 The intersections at the start and end would need to be large and include free turning movements to accommodate the travel demand in 2050.
-These alternatives would not remove traffic and oil tanker trucks from Heber City's historic town center, which would conflict with Heber City's vision for Main Street (wide sidewalks, bike lanes, landscaping, and a reduced speed limit).
+These alternatives would not remove traffic or oil tanker trucks from Heber City's historic town center, which would conflict with Heber City's vision for Main Street (wide sidewalks, bike lanes, landscaping, and a reduced speed limit).
 For these reasons, these alternatives would not meet the project's purpose and are therefore not reasonable.